andreyorst/kde_wallpaper_blur/README.md

+# HIS PROJECT IS NOT MAINTAINED ANMYMORE

+KDE PLasma 5.13 now includes quite similar feature.
+Though it is not automatic, like this script, yet it is stock, and not as performance hungry as this realisation. **USe it at your own risk (as always)*

+#

 # KDE Wallpaper Blur

 This script automatically detects when you change wallpaper in KDE Plasma, blurs it, and sets it to your lockscreen and SDDM.